sprungknoedl/dagobert/README.md

 | `DAGOBERT_ADMIN_0` | First administrative user | `a5fad3d3-559c-4578-a3f9-ec907ec0ddb9` |
 | `DAGOBERT_ADMIN_N` | Any number of administrators can be added; variable must start with `DAGOBERT_ADMIN_` | |

 ## Contributing

-All contributions in any form (be it code, documentation, design) is highly welcome!
+All contributions in any form (be it code, documentation, design) are highly welcome!

-1. Fork the repository/
+1. Fork the repository
 2. Create a feature branch: `git checkout -b feat/your-idea`.
 3. Submit a PR with a clear description.

 ## License

 Dagobert is released under the MIT License.

 ## Contact